-5.4.8 The Controller Stopped Working When an Add-in Adapter was Installed
+7.4.7 The Controller Stopped Working when an Add-in Adapter was Installed

 - □ Make sure the cable is connected to the port from the onboard network controller. - □ Make sure your BIOS is current.
-Go to http://support.intel.com/support/telecom/ computeboards/tigw1u/ for a link to the current version. - □ Make sure the other adapter supports shared interrupts.
+Go to http://support.intel.com/support/telecom/ computeboards/nsw1u/ for a link to the current version. - □ Make sure the other adapter supports shared interrupts.
 Make sure your operating system supports shared interrupts. - □ Try reseating the add-in adapter.

-5.4.9 The Add-in Adapter Stopped Working Without Apparent Cause
+7.4.8 The Add-in Adapter Stopped Working Without Apparent Cause

-- □ Try reseating the adapter first; then try a different slot if necessary. - The network driver files may be corrupt or deleted.
-Delete and then reinstall the drivers. - Run the diagnostics.
+- Try reseating the adapter.

+- □ The network driver files may be corrupt or deleted.
+Delete and then reinstall the drivers.

+- □ Run the diagnostics.

-5.4.10 System Boots When Installing a PCI Card
+7.4.9 System Boots when Installing PCI Card

 System Server Management features require full-time "standby" power.
 This means some parts of the system have power going to them whenever the power cord is plugged in, even if you have turned the system power off with the power button on the front panel.
-If you install a PCI card with the power cord_plugged in, a signal may be sent to command the system to boot.
+If you install a PCI card with the power cord plugged in, a signal may be sent to command the system to boot.
 Before installing a PCI card, you should always:

 - 1. Turn off the server power by using the power button on the front of the system. - 2.
-Unplug the power cord_from the server.
+Unplug the power cord from the server.

-5.4.11 Problems with Newly Installed Application Software
+7.4.10 Problems With Newly Installed Application Software